Techniques for TM1 TI Scripting

-The most important return values to know are as follows:
+The most important return values are as follows:

-- ProcessExitNormal(): If your ExcuteProcess returns this, it indicates that the process executed normally.
+- ProcessExitNormal(): If your ExecuteProcess returns this, it indicates that the process is executed normally.

-- ProcessExitMinorError(): If your ExcuteProcess returns this, it indicates that the process executed successfully but encountered minor errors.
+- ProcessExitMinorError(): If your ExecuteProcess returns this, it indicates that the process is executed successfully but encountered minor errors.

-- ProcessExitByQuit(): If your ExcuteProcess returns this, it indicates that the process exited because of an explicit quit command.
+- ProcessExitByQuit(): If your ExecuteProcess returns this, it indicates that the process exited because of an explicit quit command.

-- ProcessExitWithMessage(): If your ExcuteProcess returns this, it indicates that the process exited normally, with a message written to Tm1smsg.log.
+- ProcessExitWithMessage(): If your ExecuteProcess returns this, it indicates that the process exited normally, with a message written to Tm1smsg.log.

-- ProcessExitSeriousError(): If your ExcuteProcess returns this, it indicates that the process exited because of a serious error.
+- ProcessExitSeriousError(): If your ExecuteProcess returns this, it indicates that the process exited because of a serious error.